Beyond Ads and Subscribers: Revenue Diversification For Publishers

 Revenue Diversification Options For Publishers

 Affiliate marketing means earning a commission when a person makes a purchase based on your recommendation.
 The Amazon affiliate program is the largest and best-known affiliate program on the market, but it is far from the only one.
-Digiday and Taboola Survey forecast that affiliate marketing may generate over $15.7 billion by 2024.
+The industry is set to grow $14.3 billion in 2023 and generated $14.3 billion globally (over $5 billion in the US), according to Influencer Marketing Hub.

 The Wirecutter, best known for publishing detailed reviews of products like kitchen appliances, electronics, and apparel, has most of its revenue from affiliate marketing.